“No matter how much I rehearsed, I never felt ready for the stage. Instead, I felt like a deer stumbling into oncoming traffic on a dark road.”

 Still, whether we deal with mild uneasiness or debilitating fear, by taking steps to understand the causes of stage fright and acquire countermeasures, all of us can become more capable performers.

-In this post, I sum up the three main roots of performance anxiety: 1. the individual person; 2. the task at hand; 3. the performance situation.
+In this post, I sum up the three main roots of performance anxiety:

 The 3 Roots of Performance Anxiety